QuentinBot/AnimeFinder/README.md

 _"If it's getting a sequel, it's probably good!"_

 - Discover all sequel/prequel/related anime for any season
-- Search for general upcoming sequel anime.
+- Find upcoming sequels to catch up before new seasons air

-This feature helps you catch up on shows before their new seasons air, so you can watch them live!
+- Never miss a franchise entry again

 ### 🔥 Popularity-Based Recommendations